Welcome to Portland Friends Meeting

 Or on Zoom on Sundays at 10:45 a.m.:

 For families--child care, first day school and more:

-First Day School - Please check with Emily Troll (see below) about First Day School possibilities during the summer.
+First Day School - Please check with Emily Troll (see below) about First Day School possibilities.

 Gatherings For All Ages - We are also planning special events from time to time, and collaborating on programmed intergenerational meetings with other nearby Quaker communities

 Contact Emily Troll, Youth and Family Coordinator, for details and to join the families mailing list.

 For Young Adults: